The Ultimate Selection of “the best of the best” Essential Jazz Guitar Albums, Old and New

 One of my favorite features of this album is the singing: south-american singer Pedro Aznar does a wonderful job.
 No lyrics, except on one track, and the voice is simply considered as another instrument of the larger ensemble.
 Great stuff.

 I don’t want to spoil it for you, so just go ahead and listen… and let me know what you think!

 So, what are YOUR favorite Jazz Guitar Albums?

-Share your thoughts about your fave recordings!
+Share your thoughts about your fave must-have jazz guitar recordings!
 Add your own Jazz Guitar Albums review or comments below, it’s always nice to hear from you.